This post is the second part of a series about my journey as an Independent AWS Cloud Architect.

 Status

-As I’ve already told you in the first part, I’ve started my own business in early January 2020.
+As I already told you in the first part, I started my own business in early January 2020.

-After the first 6 months of being an Independent AWS Architect in France, I’m very happy with this move, no regret, and I won’t see any upcoming U-turn move to come back as a full-time employee.
+After the first 6 months of being an Independent AWS Architect in France, I’m very happy with this move, no regret, and I don’t see any upcoming U-turn to come back as a full-time employee.

-Today, I have the chance to work on large scale projects with a broad impact.
-They have mostly a “sense” (to me) as I’m working for a company that is driving renewable energy adoption world-wide.
-My mission is a long-term engagement (1 year + 1 year in option) with a room for extra small engagements for other customers.
+Today, I have the chance to work on large-scale projects with a broad impact.
+They mostly have a “purpose” (to me), as I’m working for a company that is driving renewable energy adoption worldwide.
+My mission is a long-term engagement (1 year + 1 year in option) with room for extra small engagements for other customers.

 COVID-19 💉

-During this difficult situation of COVID-19 pandemic, I was assigned to home like almost everyone on earth, with my wife (also in work from home), and my three daughters 👸👸👸.
+During this difficult situation of the COVID-19 pandemic, I was confined to home like almost everyone on earth, with my wife (also working from home) and my three daughters 👸👸👸.

-But after few weeks, we found the proper schedule thanks to my wife Wonderwoman.
+But after a few weeks, we found the proper schedule thanks to my wife Wonderwoman.

-I have the chance to work for a large company during this period who let work continue my engagement naturally from home without any impact.
-I’m still prudent as this engagement could be cut rapidly due to the current crisis and budgets cut 🤞.
+I have the chance to work for a large company during this period that let me continue my engagement naturally from home without any impact.
+I’m still cautious as this engagement could be cut quickly due to the current crisis and budget cuts 🤞.

 The Good 👍